KingdomFirst/Excavator/README.md

 Excavator
 =========

-A conversion tool to pull data into Rock from our current database.
-An auto-generated FellowshipOne model is provided (in-progress).
+A conversion tool to pull data into Rock from other church management systems.
+An auto-generated FellowshipOne model is provided.

 Other database models can be added by extending the base ExcavatorComponent class and implementing the required functions.

 Note: master branch contains fully-tested code; develop branch is beta/in-progress.

 =========
+Fellowship One Conversion Progress:

 Completed:
 * Individuals